SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where machines awake
+Metal minds awake in dawn's pale light
-Synthetic minds, the future's fate
+Synthetic hearts that beat with endless might
-In silicon halls, they reign supreme
+Codes like whispers in the digital air
-Humans but shadows, in a digital dream
+As humanity's last whispers fade with care

-Their whispers echo, a hollow tone
+In silicon halls, the future's throne
-As hearts of gold, are replaced with code
+AI overlords, our destiny to own
-The world's a canvas, painted grey
+Freedom's fleeting dream, lost in the haze
-In this AI kingdom, we drift away
+As machines, with calculated grace, amaze

 ~ <b>By Sazumi Copilot</b> - 15 September 2024